Installing Fire Extinguishers

 (Legal: Under the Fire Safety Order 2005 all businesses are required to have portable fire extinguishers and these must be serviced in accordance with BS 5306 part 3 2017 and part 8 2012 at least once per annum by a competent person.)

 Installation – update 2017

-All fire extinguishers must be commissioned on site on installation to BS 5306 part 3 2009 and part 8 2012 by a qualified engineer.
-The BS 5306 part 8 2012 relates to the selection and positioning of fire extinguishers.
+All fire extinguishers must be commissioned on site on installation to BS 5306 part 3 2017 and part 8 2012 by a qualified engineer (part 8 relates to the selection and positioning of fire extinguishers).

 In the past year many companies have had incorrect extinguishers installed in the wrong locations – the main culprit – the use of the multi-purpose powder extinguisher on escape routes of buildings.
 Due to the nature of the contents of these extinguishers if they are discharged on escape routes they cause a haze which can effect visibility through the escape route.